dickinson-comp232-fall22/dickinson-comp232-fall22.github.io/resources/index.md

 ## Class 20

 Main topics for today: functional programming and lambda expressions.
-We may also begin on the Java Stream API.
+We may also begin on the [Java Stream API](https://docs.oracle.com/en/java/javase/18/docs/api/java.base/java/util/stream/package-summary.html).

+This class and the next one will closely follow the corresponding textbook chapter, which is available for download as a Word document or PDF file.

 Code: [functionAsParam.py](class20/functionAsParam.py),
 [FunctionParameterDemo.java](class20/FunctionParameterDemo.java), [streamdemo.zip](class21/streamdemo.zip)